awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. The information pane now shows that two SCPs are attached to the OU: the one that you just attached and the default `FullAWSAccess` SCP\.
 However, because the `FullAWSAccess` SCP is also a whitelist that allows all services and actions, you must detach this SCP to ensure that only your approved services are allowed\.

 1. To remove the default policy from the Production OU, next to **FullAWSAccess**, choose **Detach**\.
 After you remove this default policy, all member accounts under the root immediately lose access to all actions and services that are not on the whitelist SCP that you attached in the preceding step\.
-Even if an administrator in one of the accounts grants full access to another service by attaching an AWS Identity and Access Management \(IAM\) permission policy to a user in one of the member accounts, any requests to use actions that aren't included in the **Whitelist for All Approved Services** SCP are denied\.
+Even if an administrator in one of the accounts grants full access to another service by attaching an AWS Identity and Access Management \(IAM\) permissions policy to a user in one of the member accounts, any requests to use actions that aren't included in the **Whitelist for All Approved Services** SCP are denied\.

 1. Now you can attach the SCP named `Blacklist for MainApp Prohibited services` to prevent anyone in the accounts in the MainApp OU from using any of the restricted services\.